adilsaid64/Data-Science-and-Machine-Learning-Portfolio/README.md

 : Some EDA on a tree census data from New York.
 Finding interesting insights, data cleaning, and feature engineering.

 - [Movie Ratings]()
 : How much can you trust the ratings shown on a movie online?
-Especially when the same company showing the ratings makes money from selling ticketS?
+Especially when the same company showing the ratings makes money from selling tickets?

 ---
 **Financial Time Series Analysis**